|Alex Bullard||2009||Notre Dame|

 Barrett Jones #75 DE/LT

-It doesn't take long to spot why Bullard was in such high demand as soon as
+It doesn't take long to spot why Bullard was in such high demand as soon as the game starts.

 At offensive tackle, I think No. 27 is about right